MarHai/iiigel/README.md

 ## Setup

-First, clone the repository into your webserver's website directory (for xampp, that's normally c:/xampp/htdocs).
+1. Clone the repository into your webserver's website directory (for xampp, that's normally c:/xampp/htdocs).

-Second, install [composer](https://getcomposer.org/), fire up a command line (probably with admin. permissions), change to the main directory of the cloned repo and enter `composer update`.
+2. Install [composer](https://getcomposer.org/), fire up a command line (probably with admin. permissions), change to the main directory of the cloned repo and enter `composer update`.

-Third, run `res/iiigel.sql` through your database.
+3. Run `res/iiigel.sql` through your database.

-Fourth, update `config/main.php` and set both main URL and database access settings.
+4. Update `config/main.php` and set both main URL and database access settings.
+5. Update `.htaccess` and set the main URL's path in the last line.

-Fifth, start up a browser, navigate to **i³gel** and register as a new user.
+6. Start up a browser, navigate to **i³gel** and register as a new user.

-Sixth, open [HeidiSQL](http://www.heidisql.com/) or phpMyAdmin or something similar, find the `user` table and set both `bAdmin` and `bActive` of your newly generated user to `1`.
+7. Open [HeidiSQL](http://www.heidisql.com/) or phpMyAdmin or something similar, find the `user` table and set both `bAdmin` and `bActive` of your newly generated user to `1`.

-Good to go, now start coding/improving/documenting.
+Now, you should be good to go.
+Start coding/improving/documenting.
 And finally, push the modifications with a good (= self-explanatory and English) comment to the GitHub repo.

 ## i18n (language)